English Setter

 English Setter Temperament

 These pups are great playmates for kids, and they’re more than happy to join other dogs in the home.
 While they’re born hunters, they can get along with cats as long as they’re raised with them from puppyhood.
-But plan on them chasing smaller pets, like rabbits and hamsters.
+But expect these dogs to chase smaller pets, like rabbits and hamsters; they may be a challenging addition if you keep critters at home.

 English Setters are alert and protective and make great watchdogs.
 They won’t hesitate to sound the alarm when someone unfamiliar approaches, but once settled, they’re just fine—they tend to return to a state of calm pretty quickly too.